ChiWang03/Various-Data-Science-Projects/Introduction to Data Science/README.md

 Introduction to Data Science

 I was introduced to data science in 2015 where I did MATH 210 Mathematical Computing at UBC.
-This folder contains two short data wrangling projects I did for the course
+This folder contains two short data wrangling projects I did for the course and some other EDA notebooks dones back in 2015.

 Math 210 Project 1
 - [Pandas Tutorial](https://github.com/chiwang0503/Various-Data-Science-Projects/tree/master/Introduction%20to%20Data%20Science/Pandas%20Tutorial)